 Serving in 'downstream' situations

-As ‘church serving church’ we also serve by providing biblical reconciliation in situations where people and congregations have been deeply damaged by internal conflict.
+As ‘church serving church’, we also serve by providing biblical reconciliation in situations where people and congregations have been deeply damaged by internal conflict.
 Specific processes and assisted conversations provide opportunities to heal relationships and rebuild of community with renewed hope in the gospel.
-Whole congregations and pastors gain renewed understanding of being members of the body of Christ and give witness to the power of the gospel.
+Whole congregations and pastors gain a renewed understanding of being members of the body of Christ and give witness to the power of the gospel.

-We are currently seeking LCA pastors to undertake this training with the view of serving as an Interim Reconciliation Pastor.
+We are currently seeking LCA pastors to undertake this training with the view of serving as an interim reconciliation pastor.